otrv4/otrv4/otrv4.md

   * The user should be warned that the message received was unencrypted.

+For OTRv3, if msgstate is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`:

+  * Display the message to the user.
+The user should be warned that the message received was unencrypted.

 #### Receiving plaintext with the whitespace tag

 Remove the whitespace tag and display the message to the user.